Puthanathani

-Puthanathani is a census town in Malappuram district in the state of Kerala, India. and forms a part of Malappuram metropolitan area.
-It is also one of the major commercial towns under the Malappuram urban agglomeration.
+Puthanathani is a town in Malappuram district in the state of Kerala, India.
 The town lies on the National Highway 66 (India), between Kottakkal and Valanchery.
 Roads to Vailathur (and hence Tirur) and Thirunavaya also can be seen in Puthanathani.

 Demographics

 The Indian census of 2011 revealed that in that year, Puthanathani had a population of 20,480, with 10,000 males and 10,480 females.

 A good number of people from Puthanathani and around are now working overseas, mostly in the Gulf countries.

 Culture

 Puthanathani is a predominantly Muslim populated area.
 Business and family issues are also sorted out during these evening meetings.
 The Hindu minority of this area keeps their rich traditions by celebrating various festivals in their temples.
 Hindu rituals are done here with a regular devotion like other parts of Kerala.